 Jean Seabrook Memorial School was close to the CBD Fault, which damaged the CBD in the Boxing Day quake 2010.
-South New Brighton School was close to the Pegasus Bay Fault which damaged eastern suburbs in the Xmas quake swarm 2011.
+South New Brighton School was close to the Pegasus Bay Fault which damaged E suburbs in the Xmas quake swarm 2011.
 Never mind other big quakes shaking Christchurch to hell.

 The quakes were bearable as shaking scars healed, but SCIRT infrastructure repairs were unbearable, running sores.
 For the last 2 years since the 22.02.11 quake, we'd endured road detours while excavations happened all over Christchurch, for water & sewage pipe laying & new infrastructure.
 SCIRT left repaired excavation road works a mess, the roads more bumpy than quake damages.

 15.02.13.
-Post quake Jean Seabrook Memorial School / Seabrook McKenzie Centre, London St
+Post quake, Jean Seabrook Memorial School / Seabrook McKenzie Centre, London St

 15.02.13.
-Post quake sewer excavation & renewal, Cumberland St
+Post quake, sewer excavation & renewal, Cumberland St

 After 11 000+ quakes over the last 2.5 years, Leah said her pupils were quake stressed.
-Staff & parents twice dug Jean Seabrook Memorial School out of liquefaction mud, post 22.02.11 & 13.06.11 quakes.
+Staff & parents had twice dug Jean Seabrook Memorial School out of liquefaction mud, post 22.02.11 & 13.06.11 quakes.
 Post Feb 22 quake for weeks, London St was a main thoroughfare joining Bealey Ave & Stanmore Rd.
 Traffic rumbling shook the school & disturbed staff & kids.

 15.02.13.
-Post quake road works, Jean Seabrook Memorial School right, London St. Richmond Working Mens Club left
+Post quake, road works, Jean Seabrook Memorial School right, London St. Richmond Working Mens Club left

 Over 2 years post quakes, there were several Council & SCIRT excavations on London St, all with traffic obstructions & detours.
 Leah found several different routes to access / egress school.
 Sometimes excavator machines blocked school gates.